ruby-hyperloop/realworld-hyperloop/README.md

 This repo is functionality complete -- PRs and issues welcome!

-Check out the [rails-5.1 branch](https://github.com/gothinkster/rails-realworld-example-app/tree/rails-5.1) to see the updated code for Rails 5.1

 # Getting started

 To get the Rails server running locally:

 - Clone this repo
 - `bundle install` to install all req'd dependencies
-- `rake db:migrate` to make all database migrations
 - `rails s` to start the local server